Mohamedsaad27/EAR-breez/README.md

 ## Setup Instructions

 1. Clone the repository to your local machine.
-2. Install dependencies by running `npm install` or `yarn install`.
+2. Install dependencies by running `npm install`
+3. Install dependencies by running `composer install` and `composer update`
+4. Install dependencies by running `php artisan key:generate `
-3. Configure environment variables.
+5. Configure environment variables.
-4. Run the application using `npm start` or `yarn start`.
+6. Run the application using `php artisan serve`.
-5. Access the application through the provided URL.
+7. Access the application through the provided URL.

 ## Technologies Used